-Fuel supply: Why are Britons panic-buying petrol?
+Fuel supply: Why are there long queues for petrol in UK?

 PRA chairman Brian Madderson laid the blame on "panic buying, pure and simple".

-What is the reason for the panic buying?
+What is the reason for the rush to buy petrol?

 The primary cause actually lies with another shortage the UK is currently facing - lorry drivers.